CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Additional Results and Analysis

 Then we take the mean value of all the images in the test set.
 The result is shown in Table~\ref{supp:cap_model}.
-The rank of the sensitivity score aligns with the rank of the gains brought by the captioning model shown in the main text.
-Hence, except for the parameters, we argue that sensitivity is also a must for an image captioning model to function in the concept matching module.
+The rank of the sensitivity score aligns with the rank of the gains brought by the image-to-text model model shown in the main text.
+Hence, except for the parameters, we argue that sensitivity is also a must for an image-to-text model to function in the concept activation module.